No. 96 Squadron RAF

-No. 96 Squadron was a Royal Air Force squadron.
-The squadron served on the Western Front during World War II and the Burma Campaign in the South-East Asian Theatre of World War II.
-No. 96 Squadron served in a variety of roles such as night fighter cover and transportation.
+No. 96 Squadron was a Royal Air Force squadron, formed as a training unit in the latter stages of the First World War.
+The squadron re-formed and served mainly as night fighter cover during the Second World War.
+In the aftermath of WWII it took on a transport role, but later returned to night fighter duties, this time with jet aircraft such as the Gloster Meteor and Gloster Javelin.
 It was disbanded in 1959, when its aircraft and personnel became No. 3 Squadron.

 History

 No. 96 Squadron was formed on 8 October 1917 at Lincolnshire as an aircrew training unit of the Royal Flying Corps, the air force of the British Army during most of World War I. The unit was disbanded on 4 July 1918 but was reformed at St. Ives, Cambridgeshire on 28 September 1918 as a ground attack squadron of the Royal Air Force.

 The headquarters of the squadron at that time were located at RAF Wyton.
 On 11 November 1918 an armistice between the Allies and the German Empire was signed, marking the end of World War I. As a consequence No. 96 Squadron was disbanded by the end of November, 1918 before becoming operational.